whitep4nth3r/pantherworld/CONTRIBUTING.md

 We very much welcome pull requests, and as previously mentioned, very much encourage people to create pull requests for features or issues they encountered themselves!

 - **Make isolated changes** When making a pull request make sure that all the changes within it are solely about this one feature or bug fix.
-Don't include multiple issues or features
+Do not include multiple issues or features.

+Try to follow existing patterns in the existing code when submitting a pull request.
+PRs completely refactoring the whole code style of the project will not be accepted.

 - **Use the repo's main branch.** Branch from and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the repo's `main` branch.